-leadership and defeated by vote of 102-320,14 a Sense of the Senate provision regarding a commission to review the performance of programs was included in H.Con.Res.
-95 as reported from conference and agreed to by both chambers.15 The Senate language appears to reflect the results commission idea more than sunset, although neither type of commission is explicitly referenced.
+It is the sense of the Senate that a commission should be established to review Federal agencies, and programs within such agencies, including an assessment of programs on an accrual basis, and legislation to implement those recommendations, with the express purpose of providing Congress with recommendations to realign or eliminate Government agencies and programs that are wasteful, duplicative, inefficient, to reflect the results commission idea more than sunset, although neither type of commission is explicitly referenced.
 Provisions for a commission to eliminate waste, fraud, and abuse, arguably similar to the commission envisaged in the Sense of the Senate language, were included in an omnibus budget reform bill, H.R.
 2290, the Family Budget Protection Act of 2005, introduced on May 11, 2005.

-On June 30, 2005, OMB released a legislative proposal titled "The Government Reorganization and Program Performance Improvement Act of 2005," to create the framework for the two types of commissions - sunset and results - mentioned in the FY2006 budget submission.16 Bills incorporating the draft language were introduced in both chambers on July 14, 2005.
+On June 30, 2005, OMB released a legislative proposal titled "The Government Reorganization and Program Performance Improvement Act of 2005," to create the framework for the two types of commissions - sunset and results - mentioned in the FY2006 budget submission.
+Bills incorporating the draft language were introduced in both chambers on July 14, 2005.
 Senator Craig Thomas introduced S. 1399, in most respects mirroring the language in the OMB proposal.
 In the House, two bills were introduced.
 The Government Reorganization and Improvement of Performance Act, H.R.
 3276, introduced by Representative Jon Porter with Representative Tom Davis and Representative Kevin Brady as cosponsors, would authorize the establishment of results commissions.
 The Federal Agency Performance Review and Sunset Act, H.R.
 3277, introduced by Representative Brady for himself and Representatives Davis and Porter, would establish a sunset commission and review process for the federal government.
+On July 14, Representative Brady also reintroduced his sunset commission bill as H.R.
+3282.
+H.R.
+3277, unlike H.R.
+3282, would require that the schedule for review and termination of agencies and programs be enacted into statute, arguably a key factor in concerns of constitutionality.

 Provisions relating to the establishment and functioning of the sunset commission in H.R.
 3277 and in Section 4 of S. 1399 are very similar, but the structure and language in the two bills are not identical.
 Both would establish a federal sunset commission, consisting of seven members, to be appointed by the President in consultation with congressional leaders.
 Programs and agencies would be reviewed by the commission at least once every 10 years, according to the schedule for review proposed by the President and enacted into law.
 The commission would be empowered to obtain information from federal agencies, to hold hearings, and to consider any publicly available evaluations and assessments, including those by OMB.
 The bills would require the commission to use six stipulated criteria in conducting the reviews, including cost effectiveness and extent of duplication or conflict with other agencies and programs.
 The commission would provide the President with an annual report containing its assessment of each agency and program reviewed during the preceding year, along with its recommendations on how to improve the results achieved and whether to abolish any agency or program.
-The President would then submit his recommendations to Congress on the respective agencies and programs,
+The President would then submit his recommendations to Congress on the respective agencies and programs, along with the report of the sunset commission and any draft legislation needed to implement the recommendations.
+A program or agency would be abolished two years after the date of submission of the President's recommendation regarding its future unless the agency or program were to be reauthorized or receive up to a two-year deadline extension pursuant to law.